State Updates

 Where Maryland Fits Nationally

-Maryland joins roughly 25 states that have enacted or are implementing 120-credit alternatives to the traditional 150-hour requirement.
+Maryland is one of 39 states that have enacted 120-credit alternatives to the traditional 150-hour requirement.
 The DC/Baltimore corridor has one of the highest concentrations of accounting firms and federal finance positions in the country, which makes the workforce pipeline particularly relevant here.
-Recent movement in other states includes Wisconsin (Act 166, signed April 3, effective immediately), Idaho (HB 563, effective July 2026), and Colorado (SB26-076, pending the governor's signature).
-For the full state-by-state breakdown, see our 120-credit pathway tracker or the Wisconsin & Colorado pathway update.
+Other 2026 signings include Wisconsin (Act 166, signed April 3, effective immediately), Colorado (SB 26-076, signed May 4, effective January 1, 2027), and Oklahoma (HB 4317, signed May 6, effective November 1, 2026).
+For the full state-by-state breakdown, see our 120-credit pathway tracker.

 What Maryland Candidates Should Do

-The bill has not been signed yet.
-Candidates should monitor the governor's office for a signing announcement.
-The effective date is October 1, 2026, so even after signing there will be a lead time before the Board begins accepting applications under the new pathway.
+The bill is now law, but candidates cannot apply under the new pathway until October 1, 2026.
+The Board of Public Accountancy will need that lead time to update application forms and supervisor verification procedures.
 Candidates with questions can contact the Maryland Board of Public Accountancy at (410) 230-6258 or dlcpasupport-labor@maryland.gov.
 If you are currently enrolled in a program designed to reach 150 credits, evaluate whether switching to the experience pathway makes sense given your timeline and career goals.
 Candidates who are already close to finishing the additional 30 hours may benefit more from completing them.
 For full details on Maryland's current CPA requirements, see our Maryland CPA requirements page.
 If you are not sure which CPA review course fits your situation, the LIFTS assessment can help narrow it down.

 Sources

-- 2.MACPA — Maryland lawmakers enact new pathway to CPA licensure(accessed Apr 15, 2026)
+- 3.MACPA — Maryland lawmakers enact new pathway to CPA licensure(accessed May 19, 2026)

 Brennan Kolar